 Would that you could draw me out again, a self-same cup of water from the deep.

-Indeed.
-L’temps, c’est de l’essence.
+But you-know-what is of the essence.
 The day grows late; I’ll put on a pretty dress (one that you have never seen) and, finally, go outside.
 In spite of everything, I feel I must still emit a faint, pulsing signal, something of me.
-Receive it, if you can, if you like; for myself, I can’t do anything but.
-For after all…after all things (my love), where there is a will, there is a wave.
+Receive it, if you can, if you like; for after all – after all things (my love) – where there is a will, there is a wave.

 “It has been the medium of all communication between mind and matter, brain and muscle, brain and brain; and in the phenomena of mesmerism and of pseudo-spiritualism, there is at least some reason to believe that, along air-lines and for indefinite distances, thoughts and words are sent with as unerring fidelity as marks their transmission on the artificial lightning-path.
 By the connection now established between distant cities and opposite hemispheres, we have but arrested, for a special subdivision of one among its many departments of service, a force which throbs from zone to zone, leaps from sky to earth, darts from earth to ocean, courses in the sap of the growing tree, runs along the nervous tissue of the living man, and can be commanded for the speaking wires simply because it is and works everywhere”